Rose Bay ferry wharf

 Rose Bay ferry wharf is located on the southern side of Sydney Harbour serving the Sydney suburb of Rose Bay.

 History

 On 23 March 1970, Stannard Brothers commenced operating a service to Circular Quay.
 On the same date its Mosman to Double Bay service was rerouted to Rose Bay.
 The former is now operated by Sydney Ferries, while the latter which primarily operated to service private schools in the area and was being operated by Rosman Ferries ceased in December 2003 after the State Government withdrew funding.

 In September 2012, a new wharf opened to the east with the older wharf retained for other craft to use.

+This wharf is served by Emerald-class ferries.

 Services

 Rose Bay wharf is served by Sydney Ferries Watsons Bay services.

-My Fast Ferry operates Sydney Harbour tourist services via Rose Bay.
+Manly Fast Ferry operates Sydney Harbour tourist services via Rose Bay.

-Interchanges
+Transport links

-Transdev John Holland operates three routes via New South Head Road:
+Transdev John Holland operates three bus routes via New South Head Road, under contract to Transport for NSW: